EDR3X/Dummy-API/README.md

 # API for testing frontend api fetching

+## Things to have in your PC

+- Latest Version of Node.js
+- yarn package manager

+### If you don't have yarn package manager you can install it with

+- `npm install -g yarn`

-## copy and paste the following commands into your terminal
+## Copy and paste the following commands into your terminal

 - `git clone https://github.com/EDR3X/Dummy-API.git`
 - `cd dummy-api-for-testing`